Company Logo - Home Link

 Harrow School (Professor Flitwick’s Classroom)

-Potentially only for the most potty of Potter-heads is Harrow School, the filming location for Professor Flitwick’s Classroom in Harry Potter and the Philosopher’s Stone.
+Potentially only for the most potty of Potter-heads (simply for its' distant location) is Harrow School, the filming location for Professor Flitwick’s Classroom in Harry Potter and the Philosopher’s Stone.

 Located in northwest London and founded by Queen Elizabeth I in 1572, Harrow still operates as a well-respected school for boys.

-It is in the oldest classroom here, the Forth Form Room (dating back to 1615) that the wingardium leviosa feather-levitating scene was shot.
+It is in the oldest classroom here, the Forth Form Room (dating back to 1615) that the wingardium leviosa feather-levitating scene was shot (one of my favourite scenes from the first film!).

 The Harry Potter Shop